life2free/GameOfWar/README.md

 # Game Of War
 <hr>
 War is a very simple card game for two players.
 Much like real war it's incredibly long and pointless.
-It's mostly a kids game, since it relies exclusively on luck of the draw. -[cardgames](https://cardgames.io/war/#about)
+It's mostly a kids game, since it relies exclusively on luck of the draw. -[<a href="https://cardgames.io/war/#about" target="_blank">cardgames</a>]

 ### Requirements
 <hr>